stackforge/libra/doc/config.rst

    .. option:: --nova_image <NOVA_IMAGE>

-      The image ID to use on new nodes spun up in the Nova API
+      The image ID or name to use on new nodes spun up in the Nova API

    .. option:: --nova_image_size <NOVA_IMAGE_SIZE>

-      The flavor ID (image size ID) to use for new nodes spun up in the Nova API
+      The flavor ID (image size ID) or name to use for new nodes spun up in the Nova API

    .. option:: -p <PID>, --pid <PID>